Slawcio/puppy-test/README.md

 ## Description
 This project implements a unique Page Factory architecture, enhancing the standard Page Object Model (POM) framework for large-scale web automation projects.
-It focuses on reducing boilerplate code and improving maintainability and scalability.
+The project focuses on reducing boilerplate code and improving maintainability and scalability.
+Serving as a proof of concept, it currently has some vulnerabilities regarding the lack of automatic advice argument to step from IDE which is helpful sometimes for newcomers.
+Once these are resolved, it has the potential to become a powerful design solution for projects with a large number of pages.

 ## Key Features
 - Page Factory Architecture: Dynamically manages page objects, allowing for scalable and maintainable code structure.